 Have you got a great idea for a movie?

 This is it!
 The Live!
-Ammunition! pitching competition returns to Raindance Toronto.
+Ammunition! film pitching competition returns to Raindance Toronto.

 Pitching skills are the one skill often overlooked by writers, directors and producers.
 The purpose of this pitching competition is to hone your pitching skills by getting instant feedback.